scaleway/scaleway-cloud-controller-manager/docs/tags.md

 ### Non prefixed labels

-It is possible to add labels nop prefixed with `k8s.scaleway.com`.
+It is possible to add labels not prefixed with `k8s.scaleway.com`.
 The downside, is that when you will delete the associated tag, the label won't get removed.
 In order to have non prefixed labels, you should prefix the tag with `noprefix=`.

 For intance the tag `noprefix=foo=bar` will yield the `foo=bar` label on the Kubernetes nodes.

+This is the only way to add custom prefixed labels like `node.kubernetes.io`.

 ## Taints